Australian Co-operative Glossary

 Private enterprise

-open to the public, and
+open to the public.
+Private enterprises include

-proprietary limited companies, co-operatives and incorporated associations.
+proprietary companies, co-operatives and incorporated associations.

 Registrar of Co-operatives

-The Registrar of Co-operatives is a statutory officer created under Australian
+Is a statutory officer created under Australian

 co-operatives legislation who